flistergod/DiscordBot/README.md

 When deploying to the server, convert your ts code to js with "npm run tsc". "tsc" has to be on the package.json file Configure a middleware to always deploy the code to the server when committing in github (continuous integration)

+Create the ".env" file that will have the bot token and maybe the token of your vps